Live at the Apollo (1963 album): Legacy

 In a retrospective article for Rolling Stone, music critic Robert Christgau said that Brown was a "striking but more conventional performer" in the show than on his contemporary studio recordings and wrote of the album:

 Brown went on to record several more albums at the Apollo throughout his career, including 1968's Live at the Apollo, Volume II (King), 1971's Revolution of the Mind: Live at the Apollo, Volume III (Polydor), and Live at the Apollo 1995 (Scotti Bros.).

 In 2015, Rolling Stone listed it as the greatest live album of all time.

-MC5 guitarist Wayne Kramer cited Live at the Apollo as the inspiration to Kick Out the Jams "Our whole thing was based on James Brown.
+MC5 guitarist Wayne Kramer cited Live at the Apollo as the inspiration to Kick Out the Jams.
+"Our whole thing was based on James Brown.
 We listened to Live at the Apollo endlessly on acid.
 We would listen to that in the van in the early days of 8-tracks on the way to the gigs to get us up for the gig.
 If you played in a band in Detroit in the days before The MC5, everybody did 'Please, Please, Please' and 'I Go Crazy.'
 These were standards.
 We modeled The MC5's performance on those records.
 Everything we did was on a gut level about sweat and energy.
 It was anti-refinement.
 That's what we were consciously going for."

 CD reissues

 Despite its renowned and historical significance, Live at the Apollo was not reissued on CD until 1990 because the original master recordings had been misplaced and the available copies were not of a high enough quality for a satisfactory CD release.

 The master tapes were recovered in late 1989.
 As Harry Weinger writes in the booklet of the reissued Deluxe Edition (featuring remastered sound and several alternate mixes) in 2004: "Finding the primary master, not the readily available copy, became a mission.
 It was tough to find, since the original LP didn't index individual tracks, meaning its song titles would not be properly listed in a database.
 The tape vault was 100,000 reels strong, and growing.
 As JB would say Good gawd.
 I shared this tale of woe with Phil Schaap, the noted jazz historian.
-One day, Philip was searching the vault for a Max Roach tape, his hand landed on what he thought was Max's master.
+One day, [as] Philip was searching the vault for a Max Roach tape, his hand landed on what he thought was Max's master.
 Pulling the tape off the shelf, he realized he had instead an anonymous-looking audiotape box that said: 'Second Show James Brown'.
 It was initialed, in grease pencil, 'GR-CLS-King Records' (Gene Redd and Chuck L. Speitz).
 Phil handed it to me, saying with urgent economy, 'I think you need to hear this."